AreumAn/mood-diary/docs/PRD_EN.md

 -   **Theme Saving**: The selected theme is saved in local storage and persists even after page refresh.
 -   **System Settings Detection**: Automatically apply the user's system theme setting upon initial access.

+### E. Multilingual Support

+-   **Language Switching**: Provide a toggle switch to switch between English and Korean.
+-   **UI Translation**: All UI elements such as buttons, labels, and messages are displayed in the selected language.
+-   **Multilingual Emotion Analysis**: Emotion analysis is available in both English and Korean.
+-   **Language Setting Persistence**: The selected language setting is saved in local storage and persists even after page refresh.
+-   **Default Language**: The default language is set to English, and users can switch to Korean if desired.

 ## 4. Technology Stack

 ### Required Technology Stack